ktor-doc-jp/ktor-doc-jp/pages/features/locations.md

 @Location("/list/{name}") data class Listing(val name: String, val page: Int, val count: Int)
 ```

-If you construct the URLS like this, and you decide to change the format of the URL,
+If you construct the URLs like this, and you decide to change the format of the URL,
 you will just have to update the `@Location` path, which is really convenient.

 ## Subroutes with parameters